bwhom2000/hash-tables/README.md

 ## Why care about Hash Tables?

-You should care about Hash Tables because they are actually used almost everywhere as seen below:
+You should care about hash tables because they are used everywhere, not just in the MSDS program.

 ### 1. Leetcode: [Hash Table problems](https://leetcode.com/tag/hash-table/)